 There’s no mission or vision.
 It would be a dreadful place to work because the folks that come here and practice their craft wouldn’t be able to do it and enjoy it.
 It would just be doing tasks.
 Our clients wouldn’t be as happy because we would just be doing work to get it done.
-I can see it being a total 180.
+I can see it being a total of 180.
 If we had not made that decision a few years ago

-Chris Locurto: And I think one of the other pieces that a credit to you getting to this place is one of the pieces that held you back also was that thought, “I’ve still got 10 of our biggest clients,” You are talented man.
+Chris Locurto: And I think one of the other pieces that credit to you get to this place is one of the pieces that held you back also was that thought, “I’ve still got 10 of our biggest clients,” You are a talented man.
 You’ve been phenomenal.

 Not only to build this business, but you come with an incredible talent that your clients love and they look to you and go, well, you know, Bo is my guy because… and one of those thoughts was nobody’s going to be able to take care of the clients like I do.
 What was the thing that you shared with me after you pass those clients off?

 Bo McDonald: One, they’re still with us.
 Two, they’ve raved about the folks they’re working with because of the quality of work they’re getting.
 It’s not that it wasn’t quality before, but now they’ve got someone who can spend two, three hours in the day working on just their stuff instead of me who had to rush through it or put it aside for another day or go spend a weekend working on it.